corda/corda/docs/source/cordapp-upgradeability.rst

 - CorDapp contract attachment classloader isolation has some important side-effects and edge cases to consider:

-  1. Contract attachments should include all 3rd party library dependencies in the same packaged JAR.
+  1. Contract attachments should include all 3rd party library dependencies in the same packaged JAR - we call this a "Fat JAR", meaning that all dependencies are resolvable by the classloader by only loading a single Jar.
-  2. Contract attachments that depend on other Contract attachments are currently supported in so far as the Attachments Classloader will attempt to resolve any external dependencies from the Nodes application classloader.
+  2. Contract attachments that depend on other Contract attachments are currently supported in so far as the Attachments Classloader will attempt to resolve any external dependencies from the node's application classloader.
 It is thus paramount that dependent Contract
      Attachments are loaded upon node startup from the respective /cordapps directory.

 - Rolling upgrades are partially supported.
-  A Node operator may choose to manually upload a later version of a Contract Attachment than the version their node is currently using for the purposes of transaction verification (from remote peers).
-They will only be able to build new transactions with the version that is currently loaded in their node (as installed from the nodes /cordapps directory)
+  A Node operator may choose to manually upload (via the RPC attachments uploader mechanism) a later version of a Contract Attachment than the version their node is currently using for the purposes of transaction verification (received from remote peers).
+However, they will only be able to build new transactions with the version that is currently loaded (installed from the nodes /cordapps directory) in their node.

-- Finance CorDapp
+- Finance CorDapp (v4)
-  Whilst experimental, we guarantee that states generated with the Finance CorDapp are interchangeable across Open Source and Enterprise distributions.
-This has been made possible by releasing a single version of the Finance Contracts CorDapp.
+  Whilst experimental, our test coverage has confirmed that states generated with the Finance CorDapp are interchangeable across Open Source and Enterprise distributions.
+This has been made possible by releasing a single 4.0 version of the Finance Contracts CorDapp.
   Please note the Finance application will be superseded shortly by the new Tokens SDK (https://github.com/corda/token-sdk)

 Corda 4.1
 ---------

-The following guarantees will be delivered in a close follow-up release to Corda 4.0:
+The following additional capabilities are under consideration for delivery in a follow-up release to Corda 4.0:

 - CorDapp contract states issued with different constraint types will be consumable within the same transaction. eg. no longer need to consume hash, CZ whitelist and signature constraints in isolation.